devegied/pxt-fingerprint-as608/README.md

 FingerprintAS608.autoSearch()
 ```
 Does automatic search for matching stored template (scans fingerprint, creates characteristic, searches for match in stored templates)
-  - returns true if match found, false on error or no match
+  - returns stored template position if match found, negative integer on error or no match

 The best results can be obtained when scanner backlight is turened off.
 Then on execution of this command:
   - backlight turns on when scanner is waiting for the finger